AaronBarbosa12/RL_QAOA/README.md

 * How the QAOA works from a physics and a computational perspective
 * How reinforcement learning works from a computational and mathematical perspective
 * How to implement Policy Gradients in a continuous action space
-* How to implement convolutional neural networks in tensorflow
+* How to implement convolutional neural networks in Tensorflow
 * How to manage .csv files in python
 * How to manage large datasets with pandas